-Michael Jordan took home economics in high school to learn to cook because he was worried his big ears would make it hard to find a woman who would want to marry him.
+NBA player Michael Jordan took home economics in high school to learn how to cook because he was worried that his big ears would make it hard to find a woman who would want to marry him.

 7. Lebron James was so hated back in 2012 that even a captured Al-Qaeda member wrote letters expressing his disgust at his decision to go to the Miami Heat.
 He told his lawyer that “LeBron James is a very bad man and should apologize to the city of Cleveland.”

 8. Michael Jordan says Kobe Bryant is the only player to ever have approached him in work ethic, waking up at 4:30 in the morning to practice before his required practice with his team.